-In promotion to Professional Associate II or III, excellence in either professional experience or professional attainment may compensate for achievement short of that specified in article 8.5 in one of the other three criteria.
-In promotion to Professional Associate IV, outstanding professional attainment may compensate for achievement short of that specified in article 8.5 in service to the University and to the community.
-As well, outstanding professional attainment and service to the University and to the community may compensate for less professional experience.
-External references (article 8, clause 3) are required for consideration of promotion to the rank of Professional Associate IV.
+For promotion to Professional Associate II or III, excellence in one of professional experience, professional attainment or service to the University and to the Community may compensate for achievement short of that specified in Article 8.5 in one of the other criteria.
+For promotion to Professional Associate IV, excellence in professional experience and professional attainment may compensate for lesser achievement in service to the University and to the Community.
+Similarly, excellence in professional attainment and service to the University and to the community.
+Similarly, excellence in professional attainment and service to the University and to the community may compensate for lesser achievement in professional experience.
+External references (Article 8.3) are required for consideration of promotion to the rank of Professional Associate IV.
+It is understood that there must be some demonstrated activity and accomplishment in the area for which compensation is being claimed.

-For members who have, for extended periods of time, accepted and performed duties of primarily administrative nature, a clear record of excellence in service to the University community may compensate for less extensive achievement in teaching attainment and scholarship (or, for Professional Associates, "research in the discipline").
-Such compensation applies to the quantity but not the quality of achievement in these areas (i.e. quality standards must be maintained).
-This clause is not applicable to promotion to ranks of Professor and Professional Associate IV.
+For members who have, for extended periods of time, accepted and performed duties of primarily administrative nature, a clear record of excellence in service to the University Community may compensate for less extensive achievement in teaching attainment and scholarship (or, for Professional Associates, " research in the discipline").
+Such compensation applies to the quantity, but not the quality, of achievement in these areas (i.e., quality standards must be maintained).
+This Clause is not applicable to promotion to ranks of Professor and Professional Associate IV.